 For $\eta(t) := \frac{1}{t}$ this reduces to the distance that we considered here but it allows to generate a large class of commonly known graph distances where the weight of an edge $(x,y)$ is given by $h^{-1}\eta(\abs{x-y}/h)$.
 Most notably, if $\eta(t)=1$ for $0\leq t\leq 1$ and $\eta(t)=0$ for $t>1$ one obtains the hop counting distance, scaled with $h$.
 The analysis of \labelcref{eq:graph_distances} is complicated by the fact that they do not obey the triangle inequality and, furthermore, are inaccurate if $\abs{x-y}\ll h$.
 Still, we expect that our results can be generalized to these distances relatively easily.

-The question whether and how percolation techniques can be applied to other graph PDEs like for instance the Laplace or $p$-Laplace equation is much harder.
+The question of whether and how percolation techniques can be applied to other graph PDEs (e.g., the Laplace or $p$-Laplace equations) seems much harder.
 Recent results in two dimensions show that at least Dirichlet energies Gamma-converge for percolation length scales \cite{braides2022asymptotic,caroccia2022compactness}.
 Combining quantitative versions of these arguments with the techniques from \cite[Section 5.5]{calder2020calculus} can potentially produce convergence rates.